houseabsolute/ubi/README.md

                                  https://github.com/houseabsolute/precious.
     -q, --quiet                  Suppresses most output
     -t, --tag <tag>              The tag to download.
 Defaults to the latest release.
+    -u, --url <url>              The url of the file to download.
+This can be provided instead of a project or tag.
+This will not use the GitHub API, so you will never hit the GitHub API limits.
+This means you do not need to set a GITHUB_TOKEN env var except for private repos.
     -v, --verbose                Enable verbose output
     -V, --version                Print version information
 ```